Data-informativity conditions for structured linear systems with implications for dynamic networks: Data informativity conditions for structured systems

-Note that in this representation $x$ can be either a user-controlled measured signal or an unmeasured disturbance process.

-The reason for writing the input signal in this specific form, is that it allows us to specify dependencies among input signals in a graph-based format, which is particularly attractive when generalizing our framework from an open-loop situation to a dynamic network situation.
+Note that in this representation $x$ can be either a user-controlled measured signal or an unmeasured disturbance process.\\ The reason for writing the input signal in this specific form, is that it allows us to specify dependencies among input signals in a graph-based format, which is particularly attractive when generalizing our framework from an open-loop situation to a dynamic network situation.